Are you moving to Portugal? Make sure you and your family are covered for every eventuality by reading our guide to health insurance in Portugal.

 Some of the largest private health insurance companies in Portugal include:

-However, you’ll need to pay higher fees for some treatments and services, unless you fit into one of the following groups: low-income earners, students, children, patients with diabetes, people over 65 and pregnant women.
+However, you’ll need to pay higher fees for some treatments and services unless you fit into one of the following groups: low-income earners, students, children, patients with diabetes, people over 65, and pregnant women.

-Most schemes also come with an excess fee, which you’ll have to pay before making a claim with your insurance.
+Most schemes also come with an excess fee; you’ll have to pay this before making an insurance claim.
 In addition to individual policies, it is also possible to get private healthcare packages to cover your whole family.

 Most private insurance in Portugal will, however, typically cover the full costs of specialist or hospital treatments.
-Typically the higher the cost of private insurance, the more features and choice of doctors and hospitals will be available.
+Typically, the higher the cost of private insurance, the more features and choice of doctors and hospitals will be available.

 Pharmacy costs under Portuguese health insurance